-- Hands on and interactive workshops
+- Participate in hands-on interactive workshops

 - The program is free of charge and will include 3 nights’ accommodation, all meals and workshops during the camp.

 - Accommodation will be at Trinity College, University of Melbourne.

 - Dietary requirements will be catered for and students will need to provide this information as part of the application process.

 There is a maximum of 40 female students selected to participate in the program in 2020.
 To participate in the subsequent stages of the program, students must have participated in the Girl Power in Engineering and IT camp whilst in year 9.